-The build phase of the solar power and battery storage facility (referred to as the Proposed Development) is estimated to generate the following impacts:
+The build phase of the Proposed Development is estimated to generate the following impacts:

 - Direct and indirect construction-related employment: The Proposed Development will support an estimated 163 temporary roles on-site and in the wider economy over the nine-month build programme. - Contribution of construction phase to economic output: An estimated £7.2million of gross value added (GVA) could be generated during the nine-month construction period.